FranciscoLozCoding/mkrwan-soilsensor/README.md

 ## Testing Soil Sensor Using Chirpstack

-[Chirpstack](https://www.chirpstack.io/) was used to setup our LoRaWAN network and a `RAK Discover Kit 2` was used as our Gateway.
+[Chirpstack](https://www.chirpstack.io/) was used as our Network Server and a `RAK Discover Kit 2` was used as our Gateway.

 1. Retrieve your MKR WAN 1310's DevEUI by using `main.ino` in your `Arduino IDE`.
 The serial monitor will display your DevEUI.